mcmatrix/ascom-oag-focuser/README.md

    There are many sources of backlash in this system.
 The stepper motor itself, due to its internal gearbox, already has some amount of backlash.
 The 3D printed gear and pinion also have some backlash.
 And finally, the helical focuser has some backlash as well.
 All of those sources combine.
 Thankfully, compensating for backlash is easy and supported by the software in this repository.
 The trick is to first measure the amount of backlash in your system.
 That is done using a dial gauge.
 Please refer to the video below for more details.

    Using the standalone focuser control application, setting a backlash compensation of 0, move in one direction by a large amount.
 Then, repetitively move in small increments in the opposite direction until the dial indicator starts moving.
 In my setup, I have a total of about 60 steps of backlash, so I set the backlash compensation amount to 150 (the software uses the so-called "overshoot" backlash compensation method) and it works absolutely flawlessly!
-Enter the value of the backlash, in number of steps (150 in my case), in the settings dialog of the `DarkSkyGeek’s Filter Wheel Proxy For OAG Focuser` ASCOM device (see screenshot above)
+Enter the value of the backlash, in number of steps (150 in my case), in the settings dialog of the `DarkSkyGeek's Filter Wheel Proxy For OAG Focuser` ASCOM device (see screenshot above)

 3. **Zero Position**